UPDATE: MCTXSheriff Seeks Public’s Help in Identifying Suspect Vehicle from Shooting at Night Club in Splendora - NewsBreak

 mocomotive.com

 WILLIS, TX — On Wednesday, October 19, 2022, at about 10:00 AM, Deputies with the Montgomery County Sheriff’s Office responded to a report of skeletal remains found in an abandoned white Ford F250 in the 11800 block of Calvary Road in Willis, Texas.
-Detectives with the Montgomery County Sheriff’s…
+The identity of the human remains…

 mocomotive.com

-Note: UPDATE: Montgomery County Sheriff’s Office Investigating Found Human Remains in Willis